lis531/Spotilyzer/README.md

 - After logging in, you grant permission to Spotilyzer
 - Your access token is stored securely in your browser
 - Spotilyzer fetches your personalized music data
-- You can logout anytime to revoke access
+- You can log out anytime to revoke access

 ### Your Privacy & Security:
 - ✅ Your Spotify password is never seen by Spotilyzer